gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 - `other`

 ---
-# MODULE 2 — Airtable — Get Conversation Record
+# MODULE 2 — Airtable — Search Conversation History

-This module retrieves the conversation record created by the inbound channel scenario (Instagram, WhatsApp, or Email).
+This module retrieves recent messages from the same conversation in order to provide context for the AI reply generator.

 ### Module
-Airtable → Get a Record
+Airtable → Search Records

 ### Configuration

 | Field | Value |
 |------|------|
 Base | AI Staff – Conversation Engine |
-Table | Imported table |
+Table | conversation_log |
+Formula | `{conversation_id} = "{{conversation_id}}"` |
+Sort | timestamp_utc descending |
-Record ID | {{airtable_record_id}} |
+Limit | recent messages |

 ### Purpose

-This record contains the structured conversation data used by the AI reply generator.
+Customer messages often appear as short follow-ups that depend on previous conversation context.

-Fields retrieved include:
+Examples include:

-- message_source
-- message_text
-- issue_category
+- order numbers
-- broad_category
+- short confirmations
-- customer_sentiment
+- delivery location references
-- Priority
+- follow-up questions

+Retrieving recent conversation history allows the AI model to correctly interpret these messages.

+Example conversation history:
+Customer: Do you deliver to JVC?
+Store: Yes, delivery is available.
+Customer: How long does it take?

+Without context the last message could be ambiguous.
+With context the AI understands the question refers to delivery timing for JVC.

 ---
+# MODULE 3 — Tools — Conversation History Aggregator

+This module converts the retrieved conversation history into a single text block that can be passed to the AI prompt.

+### Module
+Tools → Text Aggregator

+### Configuration

+Source module:

+Airtable – Search Records

+Row separator:

+New row

+Example formatting:

+{{message_direction}}: {{message_text}}

+Example output:

+Customer: Do you deliver to JVC?
+Store: Yes, delivery is available.
+Customer: How long does it take?

+### Purpose

+The aggregated text is passed to the OpenAI prompt so the AI assistant can unders

+---
-# MODULE 3 — Airtable — Load Configuration Variables
+# MODULE 4 — Airtable — Load Configuration Variables

 This module loads operational configuration values used by the AI assistant.